-“published in the Donyaye Eghtesad Newspaper dated 23rd Tir 1393 (14th July 2014)
+“Published in the Donyaye Eghtesad newspaper dated 23rd Tir 1393 (14th July 2014)

-By: DR. ABBAS VAFADAR, CPA (Iran), Judiciary official expert and university lecturer.
+By: Dr. Abbas Vafadar, CPA (Iran), Judiciary Official Expert and university lecturer.

-The head of the tax affairs organization has written, In the letter no 200/5916 dated 2.4.1393, that According to the direct taxes Act referring to the income arising from disposal of investments, there is a clear position, but regarding gain from appreciation in value of Available for sale investments, there are no clauses indicating exemptions or Reliefs, hence exemption for such gains for tax payers is not foreseen because of absence of any Acts or legal vehicle.
+The head of the Tax Affairs Organization has written, in the letter no 200/5916 dated 2.4.1393, that according to the direct taxes act referring to the income arising from disposal of investments, there is a clear position, but regarding gain from appreciation in value of available for sale investments, there are no clauses indicating exemptions or reliefs, hence exemption for such gains for tax payers is not foreseen because of absence of any acts or legal vehicle.
 In other words, Tax Affairs Organization very respectfully states that such appreciations is subject to tax.

-Although I still believe that such a gain should not be subject to tax and I have delivered my reasoning in my previous Articles in detail, however at the end of the day the tax affairs organization now is of the belief that this is taxable, this gain which has no cash flow implications to come with it.
-So from which source tax could be paid!
+Although I still believe that such a gain should not be subject to tax and I have delivered my reasoning in my previous articles in detail, however at the end of the day the Tax Affairs Organization now is of the belief that this is taxable, this gain which has no cash flow implications to come with it.
+So from which source tax could be paid?

-Hence it should be alarming for investment & other companies alike which have investments.
-Should the company act according to the Accounting standard No.15 (Revised), it must pay 25% tax on such gains, with no cash inflow implication, if the company does not act according to this standard and the effects of this is material, then this is going to have to be referred to as an audit report qualification of non compliance with Accounting standards and the auditor is expressing a qualification or disagreement in which case the tax affairs organization will act on this and issue a tax assessment on this to claim the tax.
+Hence it should be alarming for investment and other companies which have investments.
+Should the company act according to the accounting standard No.15 (revised), it must pay 25% tax on such gains, with no cash inflow implication, if the company does not act according to this standard and the effects of this is material, then this is going to have to be referred to as an audit report qualification of non compliance with accounting standards and the auditor is expressing a qualification or disagreement in which case the tax affairs organization will act on this and issue a tax assessment on this to claim the tax.

 Now what is the solution?
 Follow up this matter from tax affairs organization and proving that this gain on capital appreciation is not subject to tax and requesting a circular to be issued on this?
-Asking for the opinion from the High council of taxes in this respect?
+Asking for the opinion from the High Council of Taxes in this respect?